 In the end, more money spent doesn’t guarantee a better night’s sleep.
 Most online sources state that a starting budget of $800 to $1,000 is reasonable for sourcing the right mattress.
 Particularly when a quality mattress lasts 8-10 years, it’s worth it to spend on quality, but not overspend on name brands or gimmicks.

 The Benefits of a Custom-Made Mattress

-The benefit of going custom is that the assumption is never “one-size-fits-all,” which contrasts sharply with mass market mattresses.
+The benefit of custom mattresses is that the assumption is never “one-size-fits-all,” which contrasts sharply with mass-market mattresses.
 Typically, mattresses are designed to target a “universal comfort” range—which is the range of firmness and support preferred by the majority of people.

 Your Ideal Sleep System

 Everyone deserves a quality night’s sleep.
 When there are so many options on the market already, why gamble with the countless options?
 With a custom-made mattress, the multitude of other factors that contribute to choosing the right mattress, such as budget, firmness, sleep position and individual body type and weight can be considered freely, without constraints of a brand, material type or product line.
 It could be the difference between feeling well-rested or depleted and achy during your waking hours.

 If you would like to explore some custom-made mattresses that are built right here in the Pacific Northwest, stop by for a demo.